-11. Upgrading of Personal and Social Values
+15. Upgrading of Personal and Social Values

-Advertising agencies, in creating advertising to promote products and services, should always be aware of the potentially strong influence and persuasive power of this form of communication on the public, and should therefore exercise utmost care to foster edifying and wholesome personal and social values, consistent with the standards and aspirations of the particular society.
+Advertising and marketing communications agencies, in creating materials to promote products and services, should always be aware of the potentially strong influence and persuasive power of this form of communication on the public, and should therefore exercise utmost care to foster edifying and wholesome personal and social values, consistent with the standards and aspirations of the particular society.